HackCameroon/Surplus/README.md

 Run the application from the main directory (Surplus) in the command line:
 	flask run

+Search by complete zipcode or by keywords for restaurant or item title.

 Access the application:
 	http://localhost:5000/ or http://127.0.0.1:5000/